DoctorWoot420/resurgence-launcher/README.md

 Might clean this up later, but want to at least leave breadcrumbs.
 The above instructions are direct copies from Nokka's repo, but I struggled a lot to build the application and get an environment running.
 I do not recall the exact steps required but was eventually able to get this working.
 Hopefully these help someone else (or myself down the line):

 General install steps from raw notes, some of these steps may not have been required, but it's what I did:
+- Download go from go website - ended up  with go version go1.22.2 windows/amd64
-- Download Qt5.13.0 from QT website site - open source versionm
+- Download Qt5.13.0 from QT website site - open source version
 - In QT installer make sure to install qscript and mingw64 options, they are disabled by default
 - Do the go bindings env variables from therecipe repo's installation instructions for windows